-The results of recent Gainesville Christmas Bird Counts (CBC) and North American Migration Counts (NAMC) are given here in tabular form to indicate which are the regularly-occurring and most abundant species in winter (CBC), fall migration (NAMC Fall), and spring migration / nesting season (NAMC Spring).
+The results of Gainesville Christmas Bird Counts (CBC) and North American Migration Counts (NAMC) are given here in tabular form to indicate which are the regularly-occurring and most abundant species in winter (CBC), fall migration (NAMC Fall), and spring migration / nesting season (NAMC Spring).

 Although individuals conducted Gainesville CBCs in 1925, 1928, and 1949, annual counts with proper teams did not begin until 1957.
 Here we show the results of five recent counts.